Kill and Replace

 - In The Cleveland Show, is revealed that the real Cleveland jr. was killed by a spy who has replaced him doing so to get close to Tim the Bear.
 This explains why his appearance is different from Family Guy.

 - An episode of The Real Ghostbusters has ghosts that take the form of the original Ghostbusters, in their original uniforms no less, trying to kill them.

 - Parodied in an episode of The Simpsons, where the family sets up a dummy of Homer outside to find out who would want to kill him.
 After several of Homer's enemies beat on it, Homer himself destroys the dummy, proclaiming "Once I kill you, everyone will think I'm the real Homer!".

 - In Young Justice, this is said to be the standard procedure of Project Cadmus.
 Though of the three Cadmus clones seen so far, two of them explicitly didn't have the original killed.

 - Slavemaking ants follow a gory form of brood parasitism: the queen sneaks into the hive of an ant colony, kills off the original queen and takes on her pheromones, fooling the colony's current ant crop into becoming her servants, raising and feeding the queen's offspring.

 - Cuckoo birds push the eggs out of another birds' nest, then lay their own in their place.

-- The Capgras syndrome is a psychiatric and neurological disorder in which a perso believes that one of his close one (spouse, parent, friend) has been replaced by an identical double.
+- The Capgras syndrome is a psychiatric and neurological disorder in which a person believes that one of their close ones (spouse, parent, friend) has been replaced by an identical double.